Adele in Munich: Development

 Jonathan and Lucy Dickins invited them to Los Angeles, where they met Adele.
 They first suggested London and Paris to her, then Munich, without insisting.
 Wieder valorised the infrastructure of the Messe München (lit.
 'Munich Trade Fair') exhibition centre in conversation with Adele.
 Nevertheless, she asked him about their choice of Munich, and he argued that the city functions effectively during significant events and even in the case of high-density crowds, using Oktoberfest as an illustration.
 She found these arguments "madly convincing", said Wieder.
 Messe München, also known as "Munich Messe" to English speakers, is located on the city's outskirts.
 Adele accepted the offer after seeing Wieder's designs for a non-permanent stadium.
 Lieberberg stated that they had to "overcome a lot of hurdles and put a great deal of work into convincing her".
 She deemed the project "fabulous", however.
 Leutgeb later recalled visiting Adele in America in August 2023 and telling her, "You are the Queen of Music, we will build you your own stadium".
 Adele responded, "Let's do it!"

-Matt Askem, Adele's creative director since 2016, worked closely with her; thus, the project's progress accelerated in the autumn of 2023.
+Matt Askem, Adele's creative director since 2016, worked closely with her; as a result, the project's progress accelerated in the autumn of 2023.
 The appraisals highlighted the project's value, which would require a significant financial investment.
 Live Nation then joined the project.
 It materialised thanks to the support of Live Nation's chief executive officer (CEO), Michael Rapino, and vice president (VP) of touring, Omar Al-joulani.
-A senior source in the British music industry said, "somebody's put a lot of money on the table.
+A senior British music industry official said, "somebody's put a lot of money on the table.
 Not only have they got Adele, but they have her as a European exclusive".

 Meanwhile, Baumgärtner had to carry out "enormous" trust-building work and conduct "countless conversations" at the exhibition centre for a year and a half in advance because the concerts of Andreas Gabalier, Helene Fischer, and Robbie Williams, which Leutgeb organised on the fairgrounds, received "negative feedback" during the summer of 2022.
 Although the concerts themselves were not subject to criticism, the suitability of Munich Messe's open space as an area for live music remained questionable due to the ground being strewn with stones of different sizes.
 Furthermore, renting out the grounds for concerts has not been the core business of Messe München GmbH.
 The planning, safety and traffic concept raised critical observations.
 The security environment was complicated at the German edition of Rolling Loud 2023, which also took place at Munich Messe and was organised by Live Nation GmbH and Leutgeb Entertainment Group, as aggressive individuals used these stones as projectiles.
 Improvements had nevertheless been made to the organisational strategy for Rolling Loud.
 Reinhard Pfeiffer and Stefan Rummel, CEOs of Munich Messe, only belatedly learned that the request concerned Adele.